 Change, in our lives and our organizations, can be an opportunity for insight and growth if navigated well.
 But we often fear change and resist or rush through it.
 Both approaches can hinder efforts to move toward better ways of living and working.

-Prior to founding Betwixt, Dana was a Program Officer at Oak Foundation’s Learning Differences Program where she managed a $20+ million portfolio of grants supporting teacher coaching, youth leadership development, mentoring, parent support, and research and innovation with the goal of promoting the academic, social and emotional success of students with learning differences such as dyslexia.
-Previously, she was a Senior Consultant at Public Impact, focused on educational philanthropy; special student populations; school turnarounds; and charter schools.
-Prior to consulting, she served as a treatment foster care social worker managing the cases of children with medical and emotional needs that impacted placement, as a special educator at a public therapeutic school serving Boston-area teens.
+Prior to founding Betwixt, Dana was a program officer at Oak Foundation’s Learning Differences Program where she managed a $20+ million portfolio of grants supporting teacher coaching, youth leadership development, mentoring, parent support, and research and innovation with the goal of promoting the academic, social and emotional success of students with learning differences such as dyslexia.
+Previously, she was a senior consultant at Public Impact, focused on educational philanthropy; special student populations; and school turnarounds.
+Prior to consulting, she served as a treatment foster care social worker managing the cases of children with medical and emotional needs that impacted placement and as a special educator at a public therapeutic school serving Boston-area teens.